Tin Shed Garden Cafe: Description

 Tin Shed Garden Cafe is a restaurant on Alberta Street in northeast Portland's King neighborhood.
 The lesbian-owned café has an outdoor dining area, a stone fireplace and chimney, an herb garden, and a menu for dogs.
 Tin Shed hosts Doggie Love Night on Tuesdays, as of 2018.
 The promotion allows patrons to purchase a "people-priced" item for a free dog dinner.
 The restaurant provides cookies and water to dogs at no cost.
 Tin Shed has also hosted live music performances.
 The New York Times has said the business "draws the flannel-and-fleece crowd to its rustic patio".

-Menu

 Tin Shed serves salmon and veggie burgers, as well as soups and sandwiches.
 The regular menu has a dish called The Cure, which has buttermilk biscuits and gravy with apple-wood smoked bacon or mushroom-rosemary varieties.
 The Way Out West has corn tortillas, jasmine rice, ranchero beans, two eggs, Tillamook cheddar, and salsa fresca.
 The restaurant has also served breakfast burritos, cheese grits, omelettes, shredded-potato cakes, egg and tofu scrambles, Bloody Marys, and vegetarian options.
 Among the dog-themed scrambles are the Fetch with eggs and bacon, and the Stay, which has greens, mushrooms, and roasted sweet potatoes.
 The dog menu has included free range meat options; chicken, ground beef, or pork mixed with rice or sweet potatoes; and peanut butter banana ice cream.